domharries/foldnav.nvim/README.md

 ### Requirements

-Foldnav needs a buffer with folds.
-A good way to achieve this is to use treesitter.
-This can be enabled with the following Lua code:
+Foldnav requires a buffer with folds to operate.
+To use treesitter for folding, add the following Lua code to your config:

 ```lua
 vim.opt.foldmethod = "expr"